Impacting the Greater Community

 - STEMbassador Program (school year and summer): Student STEMbassadors and adult liaisons (including parents, representatives from our corporate partners, and alumni) work with over 100 elementary and middle schools to strengthen existing educational programs and launch new ones.

-- Intermediate Math Open (March): The math team hosts this contest for metro area middle school students.
+- Intermediate Math Open (Spring): The math team hosts this contest for metro area middle school students.

-- “Techstravaganza” (April): Dozens of students volunteer at this hands-on science and technology event hosted by TWIST (Tomorrow’s Women in Science & Technology).
+- “Techstravaganza” (Spring): Dozens of students volunteer at this hands-on science and technology event hosted by TWIST (Tomorrow’s Women in Science & Technology).

-- TechMUN (April): TJ’s Model UN hosts mock UN sessions for high school and middle school competitors.
+- TechMUN (Spring): TJ’s Model UN hosts mock UN sessions for high school and middle school competitors.

-- TJCTF Cybersecurity Competition (April): Computer Security Club hosts this online “capture the flag” (CTF) computer security puzzle competition for high school students, including those new to computer science.
+- TJCTF Cybersecurity Competition (Spring): Computer Security Club hosts this online “capture the flag” (CTF) computer security puzzle competition for high school students, including those new to computer science.

 - WISE (Women Interested in Science & Engineering) Club partners all year with girls from nearby Weyanoke ES, helping them practice the scientific method and nurturing their enthusiasm for the world of STEM (featured in tjTODAY).

 - GEMS (Girls in Engineering, Math, and Science ) mentors girls at Glasgow MS (little GEMS) by exposing them to hands-on science experiments and providing encouragement.

 - Other 8th Period TJ Clubs — including Bren Mar Park ES Tutors, Columbia ES Tutors, Holmes MS tutors, and Weyanoke ES Language Arts Tutors, reach into the surrounding community to inspire, tutor, coach, mentor, and serve as successful role models.
 Tutoring and inspiration focuses on, but is not limited to, STEM subjects.

 Student-Founded STEM Education Non-Profits: